hitesh97/candiate-test/SUBMISSION.md

 - Mock functions verified for proper invocation

 **Testing Approach:**
 Used vitest with @testing-library/react for rendering and interactions.
 Combined fireEvent for direct DOM manipulation (select/date inputs, keyboard events) and userEvent for realistic typing simulations.
-Mocked window.alert with vi.spyOn for validation testing.
+Verified inline error messages appear in DOM using screen.getByText() and disappear using screen.queryByText().
+Tested CSS class changes for red borders on validation errors.
 Verified form data structure with expect.objectContaining() for flexible assertions.
 Created separate test cases for create mode (no initialTask) and edit mode (with initialTask).
 Tested tag addition with Enter key, tag removal with click events, and duplicate prevention logic.
+All tests updated to include required fields for successful submissions.

 ---